Overview of the Eviction Process

 Going to Court

 Going to court is not something that most of us look forward to.
 For those who are not familiar with court, it can be an intimidating place.
 When you go into a courtroom, you will see lawyers in business suits sitting up front near the judge, separated from the defendants and plaintiffs.
-The lawyers and judge talk in unfamiliar terms, and there is a great deal of mumbling at the judge's bench that you will be unable to hear or understand.
+Even though it can be intimidating, remember that courts are there to serve the public and you have a right to have your side of the story heard.
+Speak up for yourself and be sure to tell the judge what is important to you about your case.

 If you are representing yourself ( pro se ), you will need to pay very close attention to what is happening.
-Read Chapter 15: Using the Court System.
-It will give you some practical tips that will help you in court.
+Read Chapter 15: Using the Court System for some practical tips that will help you in court.
 Here are a few more things to keep in mind that relate to eviction cases.

 - Answer When Your Name Is Called